spearwolf/twopoint5d/README.md

 - Import of common texture atlas formats (TexturePacker) and 2.5D-maps* (tiled, LDtk)
 - Advanced api for extending and customizing sprite features and 2.5D-map renderers

-:warning: However, there are currently no detailed tutorials or comprehensive documentation available - instead, there are ..
+:warning: However, there are currently no detailed tutorials or comprehensive documentation available - instead, there are
-- a number of [examples](examples/) that illustrate the respective features and usage of the api
+- a number of examples that illustrate the respective features and usage of the api
 - some unsorted documents about selected features in the [docs/](docs/) directory

 ## Examples